ACCOMMODATION AT QUEEN'S

 A team of Residential Life Coordinators and Residential Assistants work to build a student community across all the accommodation locations.
 They organise a social programme which suits the tastes of all students to create opportunities to make friends and settle in quickly to university life.

-Study Abroad and Erasmus students can apply for a single semester contract or a full year (39 week) contract.
-The dates of these contracts are:
+Study Abroad and Erasmus students can apply for a single semester contract or a full year contract.
+The contract dates for 2023-24 are listed below:

 There is a limited number of rooms available for students attending for just one semester, therefore, you are advised to submit your application as early as possible.